 Decorating with vintage home decor really shows off your personality…not to mention it can be easy on the wallet.
 But there’s a fine line between staying in the now and time-warping back to The Brady Bunch.
 So how do you find that trending boho slash mid-century modern look and not have Marsha screaming, “Oh!
 My nose!”

-Easy, you must learn how to mix old and new…vintage with modern.
-There’s no need to smash someone upside the head with vintage overload.
-But to find a good balance, you must have patience, a good eye, and a lot of trial and error.
+Easy, you must learn how to mix old and new…vintage decor with modern.
+There’s no need to smash someone upside the head with vintage overload, but to find a good balance, you must have patience, a good eye, and lots of trial and error.
 Not sure where to start?
-Confused?
 Don’t fret little one.
-We’re going to look at a few of my favorite Pinterest rooms (I strongly recommend following), and I’m going to tell you where you can find and source all the key home decor pieces.
+We’re going to examine a few rooms in my home and hopefully, I’ll share some of my secret sauce and even share a few sources where you too can shop for the best vintage home decor.
 I’m all about making it easy.
 No dilly-dallying around!
 Let’s get crackin’!